LucasVilleneuve/LuluBot/README.md

-# mal_bot_discord
+# LuluBot
-A discord bot which provides description for MyAnimeList entries.
+A discord bot which provides informations for an anime using Kitsu API.

+Commands :
+* _anime <name of anime>